Open-Science-Tools/nd2reader/README.md

 ### Acknowledgments

+Original version by Jim Rybarski.
 Support for the development of this package was provided by the [Finkelstein Laboratory](http://finkelsteinlab.org/).